Location: Center Strip

 Outside of the room, there are plenty of distractions if gambling and/or sleeping are not on your agenda.

-There are many restaurants by famous chefs including Wolfgang Puck, Emeril Lagasse, Mario Batali, Thomas Keller, Daniel Boulud, and Buddy Valastro to name a few.
+There are many restaurants by famous chefs including Wolfgang Puck, Emeril Lagasse, Thomas Keller, Daniel Boulud, and Buddy Valastro to name a few.

 The giant and luxurious Canyon Ranch Spa is another special feature, offering every exercise and pampering option known to man.
 Nearby is the giant pool deck featuring five pools and Jacuzzis and guests of The Venetian may use the pool area at the newer Palazzo next door.

-For entertainment you’ve got the Australian vocal doo-wop group Human Nature in one of the showrooms.
-There’s also a branch of Madame Tussaud’s wax museum if that kind of thing doesn’t give you the heebie jeebies.
+For entertainment you’ve got a branch of Madame Tussaud’s wax museum if that kind of thing doesn’t give you the heebie jeebies.

 We’re not done yet.
 Don’t forget the lounges, nightclubs, and bars and if you can’t find enough to do here, you can always take advantage of even more of everything at The Palazzo, a sister hotel that is connected to The Venetian but operate as separate entity for the most part.